Eastrall/Redstone/README.md

 One you have checked out the repository, you can open the `Redstone.sln` solution in visual studio, set the `docker-compose` project as "Startup Project" and start the debug to get a working server in debug mode.

 Note: The configuration files of the project are located in the `bin/config` folder, located at the root directory of the project.

+## Thanks

+A huge thanks to [wiki.vg](https://wiki.vg/) community for the amazing work about the Minecraft protocol description and map/chunk formats!